Urgent

 of the proceedings, unless the article is further required as an

-exhibit at a trial, make an order that any article referred to in s
+exhibit at a trial, make an order that any article referred to in

-60 or produced in evidence –
+section 60 or produced in evidence –

 (a)

-If the person from whose possession it was obtained may lawfully
+if the person from whose possession it was obtained may lawfully

 possess such article, be returned to that person; or